sketch-hq/material-icons-library/README.md

-# ⚗️ Sketch Synth
+# Material Icons Library

-A proof of concept tool to generate Sketch files from other file formats
+A proof of concept tool to generate a Sketch Library from Google's Material Design Icons.
+For more information, see the related article at `URL`.

-## Supported Input Formats

-- SVG (technically just a very small subset of them, since this demo is focused on Google Material Design Icons by now)

 ## Requirements